 There are lots of different ways to secure your MDF strips to the wall.
 I started off using Gorilla Wood Glue but found it far too runny and it made a mess of my skirting board so I switched to ‘Evo-Stick: Sticks like…‘.
 This requires the gun that you would typically use for silicone etc but is a more solid glue and as the name suggests, is a SUPER strong adhesive (probably more than you need for this kind of project but that can only be a good thing!).

 I then hit a couple of nails into the wood to stop it from slipping while the glue sets.
-Your nails should have a very small head on them and you should drive them past the surface of the wood slightly (not all the way!) by using another nail and your hammer to push it in.
+Your nails should have a very small head on them and you should drive them past the surface of the wood slightly (not all the way!) by using a nail punch.

 Starting with your first batten on the left, put your MDF into your corner and check how level it is with your spirit or laser level.
 I used my Leica Lino L2P5G device which was kindly gifted to me by leica.
 Don’t just assume your corner is already straight as sometimes the wall can be out.